microsoft/react-native-windows-samples/docs/IReactContext-api-windows.md

 ### Notifications
 `readonly`  [`IReactNotificationService`](IReactNotificationService) `Notifications`

 Notifications shared with the [`ReactInstanceSettings.Notifications`](ReactInstanceSettings#notifications).
-They can be used to exchange events between components. <br/>All subscriptions added to the `IReactContext.Notifications` are automatically removed after the `IReactContext` is destroyed. <br/>The subscriptions added to the `ReactInstanceSettings.Notifications` are kept as long as `ReactInstanceSettings` is alive.
+They can be used to exchange events between components.
+All subscriptions added to the `IReactContext.Notifications` are automatically removed after the `IReactContext` is destroyed.
+The subscriptions added to the `ReactInstanceSettings.Notifications` are kept as long as `ReactInstanceSettings` is alive.

 ### Properties
 `readonly`  [`IReactPropertyBag`](IReactPropertyBag) `Properties`